Lupus Clinic and Program

 Quick Facts About Lupus

 - Systemic Lupus Erythematosus (SLE) can vary from a mild condition to a life-threatening illness.
-It causes disease by attaching a person's immune system.
+It causes disease by attacking a person's immune system.
 It can inflame joints making them swell and attack the kidneys, heart, lungs and liver, leading to pain, dysfunction, and sometimes permanent damage to healthy tissues.

 - Approximately one and a half to two million Americans suffer from this potentially fatal autoimmune disease, and 90% of those are women.